 Scrotal complaints are relatively common both in primary care and in the emergency department and comprise at least 0.5 percent of all emergency department visits.
 Testicular torsion is a true urologic emergency, and early identification is critical to prevent the need for testicular amputation.
 Ultrasound is the ideal imaging modality to evaluate the scrotal contents.
 This activity will review the most common causes of testicular torsion, the common presenting signs and symptoms, and the treatment approach according to current evidence.
 This activity will highlight the role of the interprofessional team in recognizing and treating testicular torsion.

-Explain the epidemiology of testicular torsion.
+Describe the epidemiology of testicular torsion.

-List the presenting signs and symptoms of testicular torsion.
+Outline the presenting signs and symptoms of testicular torsion.

-Depict considerations that influence the management of testicular torsion.
+Summarize considerations that influence the management of testicular torsion.

 Explain how the facilitation of interprofessional team education and discussion can optimize the effective detection of testicular torsion and inform the need for subsequent evaluations.